Papua New Guinea: Birding Attenborough’s Paradise

 1. A field guide to the region.
 Either of the following books are suitable.

-4. Torch (flashlight) and/or headlamp (headtorch), and spare batteries.
-Essential kit for when/if there is no power in the accommodations, such as at Kwatu Lodge, where there is no power.
+3. Torch (flashlight) and/or headlamp (headtorch), and spare batteries.
+Essential kit for when/if there is no power in the accommodations, such as at Kwatu Camp, where there is no power.
 We will also likely be setting off into the forest when it is still dark.
 A headlamp (headtorch) allows hands to be kept free to hold walking poles, handrails etc.

-6. Wet wipes or similar for cleaning off hands and face, particularly likely to be useful when at Kwatu Lodge with no facilities to speak of.
+5. Wet wipes or similar for cleaning off hands and face, particularly likely to be useful when at Kwatu Camp, with no facilities to speak of.

-8. Leech socks – useful, particularly if it is wet, as is to be expected in some of the places we visit on this tour.
+7. Leech socks – useful, particularly if it is wet, as is to be expected in some of the places we visit on this tour.
+Chiggers can be a nuisance near Kwatu Camp and leech socks may reduce impact from them.

-11. Quick-drying birding clothes (in suitable forest colors) are the best for this tour and a good selection of clothing layers (including sweater/jumper/fleece) are also recommended for time at the higher elevations where temperatures will be much lower than in the lowlands (see the “Weather/Climate” section in the general information document for further information on likely temperatures during the tour).
+10. Quick-drying birding clothes (in suitable forest colors) are the best for this tour.
+A good selection of clothing layers (including sweater/jumper/fleece) are also recommended for time at the higher elevations, where temperatures will be much lower than in the lowlands and will feel cold, especially at night.
+(See the “Weather/Climate” section in the general information document for further information on likely temperatures during the tour).

-12. Something warm to sleep in when in the mountains as the temperatures do drop and the basic rooms can get cold.
+11. Something warm to sleep in when in the mountains, as the temperatures do drop and the basic rooms can get rather cold.

-14. A coat/fleece for the time in the mountains when temperatures will be lower and feel cooler.
+13. A coat/fleece for the time in the mountains, when temperatures will be lower and feel cooler.

-16. A small hand towel or wash cloth can be handy for cleaning and drying things when in the rainforest.
-Not essential but people do find these handy.
+15. A small hand towel or wash cloth can be handy for cleaning and drying things when in the rainforest.
+Not essential, but people do find these handy.

-17. A dry bag to keep valuable documents in such as passports, cell phones, wallets etc., as well as cameras if it rains.
+16. A dry bag to keep valuable documents in, such as passports, cell phones, wallets etc., as well as cameras, if it rains.
 We consider this essential if you want to ensure your belongings stay dry.
 Additional dry bags or protective coverings for bags for when we take uncovered boat trips.

-18. Power bank – essential if you want to charge items on the go, note Kwatu Lodge has no power.
+17. Power bank – essential if you want to charge items on the go, note Kwatu Camp has no power.

 Birding Ecotours